-- (a) There shall be a statewide safety and health maintenance committee consisting of four (4) representatives selected by the VSEA and four representatives selected by the State.
-The Committee shall select a Chairperson from among its members; - (b) The State agrees to allocate \$5,000 for FY 92.
-The Committee's responsibilities may include but shall not be limited to: - (1) Development of general guidelines and procedures for use in the Agencies/Departments; - (2) Assessment of Agency/Department safety practices, and programs, including any appropriate recommendations, and development of plans for changes or improvements in safety and working conditions. - (3) Review of grievances and complaints in the Safety/Health area which are referred to the committee consistent with paragraph 4 of this Article. - (4) Identification of safety training needs and the initiation of appropriate training efforts, which may include the solicitation of available grant funds.
+- (a) There shall be a statewide Safety and Health Maintenance Committee consisting of four (4) representatives selected by the VSEA and four representatives selected by the State.
+The Committee shall select a Chairperson from among its members; - (b) The Committee's responsibilities may include but shall not be limited to: - (1) Development of general guidelines and procedures for use in the Agencies/Departments; - (2) Assessment of Agency/Department safety practices, and programs, including any appropriate recommendations, and development of plans for changes or improvements in safety and working conditions. - (3) Review of grievances and complaints in the safety/health area which are referred to the committee consistent with Section 4 of this Article.

-(5) A review of the health ramifications of working with VDT's including recommendations regarding appropriate break time, eye exams, ergonomics, etc.
+(4) Identification of safety training needs and the initiation of appropriate training efforts, which may include the solicitation of available grant funds.

-- (6) Committee recommendations will be referred to the Secretary of Administration - (c) The Committee shall have no authority or responsibility for issues or situations, that are related to or fall within the scope of the State's Reasonable Accommodation Policy.
+- (5) A review of the health ramifications of working with VDT's including recommendations regarding appropriate break time, eye exams, ergonomics, etc. - (6) Committee recommendations will be referred to the Secretary of Administration. - (c) The Committee shall have no authority or responsibility for issues or situations that are related to or fall within the scope of the State's Reasonable Accommodation Policy.